 Having these goals and objectives is also vital to be able to measure the value of the intranet solution and prove its worth after the intranet has been launched.

-For any change to be a success you must have the support of senior leadership and decision makers.
+For any change to be a success you must have the support of senior leadership and decision-makers.
 This means that stakeholders must see the value in investing time and money in an intranet solution.
 At the end of the day, they are the people that sign off the budget, so getting senior leadership onboard is absolutely vital for your intranet to be a success.

 Lack of senior leadership support can also lead to failure even if an intranet has been launched.
-It is vital that stakeholders engage with the intranet themselves and set an example to employees.
+It is vital that stakeholders engage with the intranet themselves and set an example for employees.
 If senior leadership aren’t using the intranet, then why should employees?

 Change in an organization will always require explanation.
 Failure to explain why something is happening will only lead to poor adoption and potential failure.
 Make sure that employees are kept in the loop in the buildup to launch about what is going on and how the intranet is going to benefit them.

-Training should be provided so employees understand how to use the intranet and how they will benefit out of engaging with it.
+Training should be provided so employees understand how to use the intranet and how they will benefit from engaging with it.
 Staff should know ahead of launch that the intranet will help them to reach their goals and do their job more easily.
 If this can be communicated, then it will encourage adoption and increase the chances of your intranet being a success considerably.

 A successful intranet needs to incorporate the company culture and those that don’t will fail.
 Is your company culture set up to adopt new technology or will it require more effort?
 Consideration of company culture will impact the way you implement an intranet solution.

 Once the intranet is launched the job is not done.
 This is often overlooked, but a lot of work still needs to be done to ensure widespread adoption throughout the organization.
 An intranet should also continue to evolve with the organization.
-Target groups should be revisited to ascertain how they’re progressing with the intranet and any feedback should be taken onboard and acted upon.
+Target groups should be revisited to ascertain how they’re progressing with the intranet and any feedback should be taken on board and acted upon.

 For uptake of new technology to be a success, you must work to ensure people are engaging.
 Remember that launch day is only the beginning.